epomatti/az-bastion-hosts/README.md

 Connectivity will be available with SSH and RDP for the Linux and Windows machines respectively.

+> To confirm: Entra ID authentication is only supported by the Native Client

 To try out native SDK features, upgrade Bastion to the `Standard` SKU:

 ```terraform